OpendTect/OpendTect/README.md

 | [od7.0](https://github.com/OpendTect/OpendTect/tree/od7.0)  | This is the main development branch for the next stable release series 7.0.
 No major new features are currently being added to this branch as it is being prepared for release. |

 ## License
-OpendTect is released under the [GPLv3 or higher](http://www.gnu.org/copyleft/gpl.html) license.
+OpendTect is released under the [GPLv3 or higher](https://www.gnu.org/licenses/gpl-3.0.html) license.

 ## Building the Software
 ### Requirements

 - A C++ compiler and compilation tool chain:
 	- Windows: msvc2022 64 bit (>= v17.8.4).
 The free community edition is sufficient.
-	- macOS: SDK 10.15
+	- macOS: SDK 10.15 (deployment version >= 12.0)
 	- Linux: gcc 64 bit version 10.5.0 or higher
-- CMake version 3.14 or higher
+- CMake version 3.24 or higher (3.27 or higher recommended)
 - The c++17 version is enabled by default on all platforms.

 ### Dependencies